pgte/fugue/README.markdown

 ## Features:

-* Supports and type of Node.js server as long as it inherits from net.Server (http.Server, connect.Server, ...)
+* Supports any type of Node.js server as long as it inherits from net.Server (http.Server, connect.Server, ...)
 * Failover -  when a worker dies it is restarted.
 * Zero downtime app reload.
 * Set gid, uid.